 - Your chosen funeral director will help and advise you about the formalities and any problems.

 Responsibility For Payment Of Undertakers Fees

-If you arrange the funeral you must pay for it although you can reclaim the costs from the deceased’s estate.
-If there are insufficient assets in the deceased’s estate then an application can be made to the Department for Work and Pensions.
+If you arrange the funeral, you must pay for it (or at least pay a deposit) in advance, although you can reclaim the costs from the deceased’s estate.
+If there are insufficient assets in the deceased’s estate, then an application can be made to the Department for Work and Pensions.